Nyękwarihwá·yę̀·ʔ

 1860s Satiating his whimsical curiosities, Representative Hamilton McMillan excavated and destroyed many Tuscarora burial mounds in Robeson, Cumberland and Sampson Counties.

-1862-1863 A yellow fever outbreak kills many African slaves sent to build Fort Fisher, at Wilmington.
+1862-1863 A yellow fever outbreak kills the African slaves sent to build Fort Fisher, at Wilmington.
 Slave owners across the state are reluctant to send more slaves, so the Confederate Home Guard intensifies efforts to conscript Indians/”other free persons” to build the fort.

 1864 Three Tuscaroras who were conscripted to help build Fort Fisher (Wilmington, NC) are murdered by Brantley Harris of the Confederate Home Guard en route back to Robeson County.
 The oral history of George Lowry’s family, as told by descendant Rahθęʔnyéha·ʔ Chris Lowry, states that the Lowry family had requested leave for the three for Christmas.
 Along the way home, Brantley Harris tied the three up outdoors to go in a tavern and have a drink.
 After getting drunk, he went back outside and beat the three to death.
 Their father, George Lowry spoke at their funeral: “We were a free people long before the white man came to our land.
 When the English came to this land, we treated them kindly.
 Now we get no justice and that in a land where we were always free.”